 Please use the hand gel provided on entering and leaving the ward.
 It is essential that patients wash their hands after using the toilet and before eating.
 All visitors should use the hand gel provided on entering and leaving the ward or if you are visiting a patient in a side room please wash your hands on entering and leaving the room.
 If you are unwell, please do not visit.
-It is advised to check with a nurse if a patient requires barrier nursing precautions.
+It is advised to check with a Nurse if a patient requires Barrier Nursing precautions.

-Medical & Nursing Students
+Medical and Nursing Students

-We are a teaching hospital; so medical students and student nurses may be involved in some of your medical treatment.
-Their practice is always supervised by a qualified nurse or doctor.
+We are a Teaching Hospital; so medical students and student Nurses may be involved in some of your medical treatment.
+Their practice is always supervised by a qualified Nurse or Doctor.

-Is you wish to see someone from the Chaplaincy Team, please ask a nurse who can arrange this for you.
+Is you wish to see someone from the Chaplaincy Team, please ask a Nurse who can arrange this for you.

 Concerns and Complaints

-During yours and your relatives stay, if you wish to discuss a concern, please ask to see the Nurse-in-Charge or the Unit Manager(s) or Clinical Matron, who will try to resolve this for you.
+During yours and your relative’s stay, if you wish to discuss a concern, please ask to see the Nurse in Charge or the Unit Manager(s) or Clinical Matron, who will try to resolve this for you.

 We hope you find this information helpful whilst you are on the AMU, please do not hesitate to ask a member of staff if you require any further information during your stay.